 Fancy diving into the world of PR?
 Me too, so I did, and here’s what happened…

-First of all, a little background information, I’m studying journalism at university and I recently quit my part-time retail job and decided to spend my time getting lots of work experience.
+First of all, a little background information, I’m studying journalism at university and I recently quit my part-time retail job, and decided to spend my time getting lots of work experience.
+The other day, I got to know from my colleague that some firms have got one of their 11 best work from home jobs hiring now, and I’d almost considered this, had it not been for the inconveniences in my schedule.
 It seems that everyone I know who has finished university finds it difficult to get a job with little or no work experience.
 This scared me to say the least – I couldn’t spend another year or longer in retail!
 So I quit – and I am SO glad I did!

 Not only did it mean that I could actually enjoy Christmas this year but more importantly it meant that I could experience all the different worlds of careers I was interested in (mainly journalism and PR but also blogging and freelance writing).
 I spent some time reporting for various newspapers and have also done some freelance writing on the side but I’m here to talk about my PR work experience, specifically at Viva PR.